 The endometrial scratching (ES) procedure is thought to trigger the body to repair the site of the scratch, releasing chemicals and hormones that make the womb lining more receptive to an implanting embryo.
 It is also suggested that the treatment could activate genes that make the womb lining more receptive to embryos.

-Endometrial scratching before fertility treatment can help women who’ve had failed IVF treatments, to improve their chances of implantation, so we’re most likely to recommend this treatment if you’ve been through miscarriages or if you’ve had unsuccessful treatments before.
+Endometrial scratching (ES) before fertility treatment may help women who have had failed IVF treatments to improve their chances of implantation, so may be an option if you have been through miscarriages or if you have had unsuccessful treatments before.

 You can have endometrial scratching if you are having IVF with your own eggs - fresh or frozen, and with donor eggs.

 Endometrial scratching is similar to a smear test, so while it can be a little uncomfortable there’s usually no need for pain relief or sedation.

 We’ll very gently scratch the lining of your womb, also known as the endometrium.
 This causes a release of hormones in order to begin a repair process.
 Some evidence suggests that this process makes the endometrium more receptive to embryos, which means it could improve your chances implantation and therefore of a successful treatment.